-we computed explicitly the tail of the avalanche shape at fixed size.
+In the context of magnetic systems, the retardation describes the influence of eddy currents on the statistics of Barkhausen noise pulses.
+Experimentally, the time scale of eddy current relaxation is much shorter than that of the domain-wall motion, motivating our study of the fast-relaxation limit.
+In this limit, the effects of retardation are perturbative and vanish when the eddy-current relaxation-time tends to zero.
+We have obtained the leading corrections to the stationary velocity distribution, as well as the decay following a kick in the driving velocity.
+In both the slow-relaxation and the fast-relaxation limit, the influence of retardation turned out to be most pronounced in nonstationary observables.
+For example, we computed explicitly the tail of the avalanche shape at fixed size.
 While it is Gaussian in the standard ABBM model, in the ABBM model with retardation it decays exponentially.
-Furthermore, we showed that formally the avalanche activity following a kick in the driving velocity never stops (even if in the fast-relaxation limit, all significant avalanche activity still ceases), also in strong contrast to the pure ABBM model.
+Furthermore, we showed that, formally, the avalanche activity following a kick in the driving velocity never stops (even if, in the fast-relaxation limit, all significant avalanche activity still ceases), also in strong contrast to the pure ABBM model.

 One important direction for future theoretical investigations is the role of the internal dimension of the interface.
 Here we reduce the description of the magnetic domain wall, which is a two-dimensional elastic interface in a three-dimensional medium, to a single degree of freedom (its center of mass).
-This mean-field description has been argued [24] and recently shown in detail [18, 25] to be accurate for the center of mass of the interface above a critical internal dimension $d_c$ .
-For certain soft magnets, due to long-range elastic forces, one has $d_c = 2$ [24].
+This mean-field description has been argued [32] and recently shown in detail [18,25] to be accurate for the center of mass of the interface above a critical internal dimension $d{\rm c}$.
+For certain soft magnets, due to long-range elastic forces, one has $d_c = 2$ [24,32].
 Hence, some realistic domain walls have just the critical internal dimension.
-In that situation the internal degrees of freedom of the interface contribute only logarithmic corrections to the mean-field behavior as described in detail in [18].
+In that situation the internal degrees of freedom of the interface contribute only logarithmic corrections to the mean-field behavior as described in detail in Ref.
+[18].
 Other ferromagnets are known to be in a non-mean-field universality class [31].
-There, correctly describing the details of Barkhausen noise requires combining the eddy current modifications discussed in this article with a treatment of the spatial degrees of freedom, for example using the functional renormalization group as in [18, 25, 62].
+There, correctly describing the details of Barkhausen noise requires combining the eddy current modifications discussed in this article with a treatment of the spatial degrees of freedom, for example, using the functional renormalization group as in Refs.
+[18,25,65].

 Another important avenue for further work is a detailed comparison of the analytical results discussed here with experiments on real magnetic domain walls.
-Considering the above results, non-stationary observables seem most promising.
-For example, the avalanche shape discussed in section VIIB shows a clear qualitative difference to the result of the standard ABBM model.
-As recognized in [19, 22] this is an inertial effect due to an effective negative domain-wall mass.
-However, inertia can be modelled in different ways - for example, the retarded ABBM model considered here and in [22], the ABBM model with second-order dynamics considered in [49], and the mean-field model with stress overshoots considered in [40].
-We believe the avalanche shape allows identifying not just the existence and the sign of inertial effects, but their precise form.
-To this end, more precise analytical and experimental results (which go beyond a single "skewness" quantity, and consider the entire shape) are necessary.
+Considering the above results, nonstationary observables seem most promising.
+For example, the avalanche shape discussed in Sec.
+VII B shows a clear qualitative difference to the result of the standard ABBM model.
+As recognized in Refs.
+[19,22] this is an inertial effect due to an effective negative domain-wall mass.
+However, inertia can be modelled in different ways-for example, the retarded ABBM model considered here and in Ref.
+[22], the ABBM model with second-order dynamics considered in Ref.
+[49], and the mean-field model with stress overshoots considered in Ref.
+[40].
+We believe the avalanche shape allows identifying not just the existence and the sign of inertial effects